 A new feature of our site

-While we work on novels, submit work to magazines, and create stories for independent collections, writing posts here about our progress and explorations in writing is our new way of staying in touch with our readers.
+While we work on novels, submit work to magazines, and create stories for independent collections, our new way of staying in touch with our readers will be writing posts here about our progress and explorations in writing.

 Thanks for reading!